iOS 16 Overview

 Questions or issues can be directed to our iOS 16 forum where MacRumors readers are discussing the release.

-The current version of iOS 16 is iOS 16.0, or iOS 16.0.2 for iPhone 14 users.
-Apple has seeded two beta version of iOS 16.1 to developers and public beta testers, an update that adds the groundwork for Matter support, expands the battery percentage indicator to more devices and adds a visual charge level, a clean energy charging option, bug fixes, and more.
+The current version of iOS 16 is iOS 16.0.2.
+Apple has seeded four beta version of iOS 16.1 to developers and public beta testers, an update that adds the groundwork for Matter support, expands the battery percentage indicator to more devices and adds a visual charge level, a clean energy charging option, changes to wallpaper settings, Live Activity sports scores in the Dynamic Island, a gray border around the Dynamic Island when using a dark background, bug fixes, and more.

 Beta five added an option to display the battery percentage in the status bar on some iPhone models, a new Find My Sound, a new sound when pinging iPhone from Apple Watch, an audio visualizer on the Lock Screen's media player, tweaks to the music app, the ability to Copy and Delete screenshots, and more.